radulle/ngx-deploy-npm/README.md

 ## 🧐 Essential considerations <a name="essential-considerations"></a>

+### Readme and Licence

+The licence and the readme must be in the root of the library.
+They are being copyed at the moment of deployment

+### Version bumping

 This deployer do not bumps or creates a new version of the package, it just build the **package/library**, take the package.json as it and **publish** it.

 **You must take care about the version by yourself.
 Maybe using a script that sets the version**